Natural orbital impurity solver for real-frequency properties at finite temperature

 The application of the natural orbital method has, however, been limited to zero temperature.
-In view of the comparison with experiments, extension to finite temperatures is indispensable.
+In view of the comparison with experiments, its extension to finite temperatures is indispensable.
 In this paper, we attempt such an extension, by constructing different natural orbitals for each electron-spin number sector.
-We find that the minimum energy of each sector and the Green function are well approximated within the scheme for low temperatures at least.
-We benchmark the accuracy of our result for the small cluster against a direct ED calculation and show the smooth spectrum with the large number of bath sites which is consistent with the previous NRG result.
+We find that the minimum energy of each sector and the Green function are well approximated by the scheme at low but finite temperatures.
+We benchmark the accuracy of our result for a small cluster against a direct ED calculation and show that a smooth spectrum consistent with the NRG result in the literature is obtained with a large number of bath sites.
 Then, we calculate transport properties for the two-dimensional Hubbard model.
-We obtain consistent results with the previous CT-QMC+Pad\'{e} studies, but the current scheme can potentially reach much lower temperatures for general models, which are relevant to many experiments and practical applications.
+We obtain consistent results with the previous CT-QMC+Pad\'{e} studies while the current scheme can potentially reach much lower temperatures for general models, which are relevant to many experiments and practical applications.

 The paper is organized as follows: In Sec.~II, we give an overview of the natural orbital framework and introduce our extension for different sector calculations toward finite temperatures.
 In Sec.~III, we present some benchmark results for small clusters and large systems at zero temperature.
 Then, we show our results for conductivity and Seebeck coefficient for the two-dimensional Hubbard model on a square lattice.